See what you missed at ASRM 2024 with the ASRM 2024 Recorded Bundle

 As an ethical matter, it is permissible for programs or facilities to dispose of embryos after a passage of time and unavailability of a responsible individual or couple that reasonably indicates the couple is no longer seeking to exercise decisional control over the embryos.
 A program's willingness to store embryos does not imply an ethical obligation to store them indefinitely.
 An individual who, or couple that, has not given written instructions for disposition, has not been in contact with the program for a substantial period of time, has not provided current contact information, has not paid storage fees, and cannot be reached after reasonable attempts by the program or facility cannot reasonably claim an ethical violation if a program or facility treats the embryos as unclaimed and disposes of them.
 This statement notwithstanding, the Committee recognizes the legal uncertainty sur- rounding a determination of unclaimed status and does not provide legal advice in this regard for the program or facility.
 Instead, the Committee recommends that programs seek legal advice in developing their policies concerning unclaimed embryos.

 The Committee also recognizes that some commentators have argued for permitting the use of the embryos in research; that absent directions to the contrary, such beneficial use is permissible (12, 16).
 However, the Committee rejects this argument because of concerns about whether it appropriately respects what patient choices might have been.
 Data from a large multicenter study indicate that only 20% of patients would be very likely to donate their embryos for research (17).
 A separate American Society for Reproductive Medicine (ASRM) Ethics Committee opinion (18) addresses informed consent for the use of embryos in research and two additional ASRM Ethics Committee opinions (19, 20) address the use of embryos for research.
-Without any information about the couple’s preferences despite reasonable efforts and given data that a significant majority of people would not be likely to choose for unclaimed embryos to be used in this way, the ASRM Ethics Committee believes that it is preferable not to assume that this or other alternatives to disposition would be preferred.
-Finally, the donation to research in the absence of express written consent by the gamete providers may be prohibited by the terms of a research protocol or by-laws or rules governing research with human subjects (18).
+Without any information about the couple’s preferences despite reasonable efforts and given data that a significant majority of people would not be likely to choose for unclaimed embryos to be used in this way, the ASRM Ethics Committee believes that it is preferable not to assume that this or other alternatives to disposition would be preferred. finally, the donation to research in the absence of express written consent by the gamete providers may be prohibited by the terms of a research protocol or by-laws or rules governing research with human subjects (18).

-No contact and written disposition states do not discard.
 This scenario can be the most challenging for clinics.
 A patient or couple’s decision for indefinite storage of embryos may result from the same scenarios that prevent others from making a decision regarding disposition.
 These include insurance against future infertility; complex views regarding the status of the embryos; inability to come to consensus with a partner about disposition, or ambivalence.
 Some patients indicate that they do not want to discard excess embryos as a means to postpone the need for a decision or consensus.
 Clinics are more frequently requiring written dispositional consent as a prerequisite for undergoing embryo creation to avoid the scenario (2) stated above.
 This may lead to more programs and facilities facing the decision of what to do with unclaimed embryos where ‘‘do not discard’’ dispositions have been stated.
 One solution is to remove this option from the list given to patients and instead give the option to store embryos for a fixed number of years unless additional consent for continued storage is signed.
 This approach requires the individual or couple who desires perpetual storage to stay in contact with the program or facility or otherwise waive their original ‘‘do not discard’’ directive.

 As previously stated, a program’s willingness to store embryos does not imply an obligation to store them indefinitely.
 When written instructions state clearly that the desire is to not discard the embryos, this may raise concerns by the program or facility about the legal implications of acting in opposition to the desires of its patient.
 While seeking legal counsel is paramount in this scenario, the ethical position should be viewed the same as with other examples of unclaimed embryos.
 If a program or facility has written policies regarding what constitutes ‘‘unclaimed embryos’’ (i.e., the amount of time and a reasonable attempt to contact the person or persons with dispositional control) and these policies have been explained to the couple or individual before the cryopreservation of embryos with documented acknowledgment of the policy, it is ethically permissible to discard the embryos.
 If the consent for the disposition of the embryos was signed before the creation of a policy regarding unclaimed embryos and the program or facility has made a reasonable attempt to contact the couple or individual with dispositional authority, as outlined in a written policy, without success, it is ethically permissible to discard the embryos.
 In no situation, however, should unclaimed embryos be used for research or reproductive purposes unless prior consent for that disposition has been documented.